hanhduyenjn/ST-Assignment/ADR.md

 **Batch anomaly scoring (`batch.py`):**
-The backfill job loads baseline params from ClickHouse at job start and calls `apply_ingest_scores()` — the same function used by streaming — so backfilled silver rows carry accurate ingest_z_score, ingest_iqr_score, and ingest_flags.
+The backfill job loads baseline params from ClickHouse at job start and calls `apply_ingest_scores()` — the same function used by streaming — so backfilled silver rows carry accurate ingest_flags.
-Falls back to an empty baseline (only THRESHOLD_SATURATED can fire) if ClickHouse is unreachable.

 **Pending enrichment — event-driven first:**
 When a new inventory record arrives, the streaming job automatically re-processes `silver.pending_enrichment` records for that `device_id` (without waiting for nightly batch).
-Parsing and baseline-scoring are redone to ensure late-enriched records have accurate ingest_* annotations.
 The Airflow nightly `pending_enrichment` task is a safety net for records that missed the event-driven replay.

 ---